tessaSlice/TrekTician/setup.md

 ## Dependencies

+We used a variety of dependencies when constructing our project.

 ### Flask

 We used Flask to allow the front-end interact with the back-end.
 To install it, just use the following command: